Uberspace/docker-compile/README.md

-Updated _CentOS 7_ with `epel-release` and tools for compilation of packages.
+Updated _CentOS 7_ with `epel-release` and `centos-release-scl` RPM repositories and tools for the compilation of packages.